donkirkby/live-py-plugin/docs/starting_sublime_text.md

 ## Pyglet Preview
-Pyglet is a library for building user interfaces, and I can preview the user interface in the Live Turtle view.
+Pyglet is a library for building user interfaces, and I can preview the user interface in the Live Canvas view.

 ![Pyglet preview]